geseib/geseib/README.md

 # geseib

+Principal Software Engineer at JPMorgan, developing firmwide patterns for secure and resilient cloud application governance.
 Cloud engineer focusing on AWS networking, serverless applications, and automation.
 This profile highlights hands-on workshops, infrastructure templates, scripting utilities, and a commitment to working backwards from customer needs.
+Connect via [LinkedIn](https://www.linkedin.com/in/george-seib/) for full professional background.

 ## Working Backwards & Engagements
 - Document goals and success metrics before writing a line of code and craft a PRFAQ to clarify the customer problem.